Skip to content

 Circuit breaker is open

-Symptom: Calls fail fast; /healthz shows breaker state open.
+Symptom: Calls fail fast; /healthz shows "state": "open" in the breaker block.

 Auth rejected (HTTP 403)

-Symptom: Requests return 403 with auth error.
+Symptom: Requests return 403 with an auth error.

 Upload rejected: missing/invalid signed credential (HTTP 403)